Is Cuba Expensive? Here’s my Cuba Travel Budget!

 Keep in mind: Just wandering the city was great.
 I didn’t feel the need for too many activities.
 And of course in Varadero, the activities were… beach lolol.

 We also had to do the Classic Car tour.
+It was my top thing to do in Cuba!
 I’m pretty disappointed because I hunted EVERYwhere to find a reasonably priced tour, and I found one on HavanaCasaParticular and booked it, but they “had to cancel.”
 I was supposed to pay $20 for 2 hours, and because of that had to pay $35 for an hour (and that was haggled down!)
 Way not cool.
 Maybe you’ll have better luck though.

 You still HAVE to do it.
 We opted for the hour that took us across the water to a fort, Che’s museum, and a Jesus statue.